-- Do not crush the water chestnuts, and do not cut them otherwise the red rubies will lack a satisfying crunch.
+- Do not smash the water chestnuts, just cut them into 2cm square otherwise the red rubies will lack a satisfying crunch.

 - When cooking the coconut soup, add the coconut cream only in the last 5 minutes, and don't allow it the boil, otherwise it will tend to curdle.
 Instead, simmer it slowly and turn off the heat once it starts to bubble.
 The same principle applies when cooking curry.

-- Once the ruby starts floating up, give it another minute or two before transferring them to the ice water.
+- Once the rubies start floating up, give it another minute or two before transferring them to the ice water.

 - Don't worry if the red rubies look pale coloured after cooking.
 Once the rubies are dunked in the ice water, they should turn completely red.

-- Add the red rubies into the coconut milk just before serving, the coconut milk may be stained pink.
+- Add the coconut milk into the red rubies just before serving, otherwise the coconut milk may be stained pink.

-- You can leave the red rubies in cold water in the fridge until ready to be served.
+- You can leave the red rubies in cold water in the fridge until ready to serve.
 Do not drain off the water, otherwise the red rubies will stick together in a big lump.

-- It's best not to keep the red rubies overnight as it tend to turn soggy.
+- It's best not to keep the red rubies overnight as they tend to turn soggy.